SamLCox/scoutDSA296_postDataProcessing/README.md

 # scoutDSA296_postDataProcessing

-MATLAB and R codes/scripts for post-processing recevied transmissions from wildlife computer SCOUT-DSA-296 tags.
+MATLAB codes/scripts for post-processing recevied transmissions from wildlife computer SCOUT-DSA-296 tags.
 See below for specific notes regarding the use of MATLAB scripts.
+The functions script contains functions used within scripts written by myself.

 This code accompanies the paper: XXXXX.